zbf0/CS338-Final/README.md

 3. Copy all files in directory SampleDatabase to the above address.
 If you are not using MySQL 8.0 or did not download MySQL by default, replace the path in read-sample.sql by your path.

-4. In MySQL command client, run config.sql and read_sample.sql by following command to set up sample database:
+4. In MySQL command client, run read-sample.sql by following command to set up sample database:

-    source [path to createdb.sql];
+    source [path to read-sample.sql];

-5. If you set the mysql password, type it in config.php
+5. If you set the mysql password, type it in read-sample.sql

 6. In any browser, search localhost/index.php to open the web.
 (If you are using xampp, you need to copy all files in directory WebsiteSetup to xampp/htdocs)